• Skip to primary navigation

 The sauce is just incredible and you’ll love how everything comes together for a killer meal.

-Other 20-minute meals you might like are this 20-minute chicken piccata, coconut chicken curry and chicken tortellini soup.
-Oh and don't miss this 20-minute chicken picadillo!
+Other 20-minute meals you might like are this 20-minute chicken piccata, coconut chicken curry and this 20-minute chicken picadillo!

-First things first though, let’s tackle the basics of today's recipe.
+First things first though, let’s tackle the basics of what we're making.

-In my version, we’re also adding mushrooms for flavor and heartiness, and we’re cutting the chicken into small pieces so it cooks super quickly.
+Updated: In my version, we’re adding mushrooms for flavor and heartiness, cutting the chicken into small pieces so it cooks more quickly and evenly and streamlining the overall cooking process.

 Cause smart shortcuts are a busy mom’s best friend.